At ISoP, we have always been committed to protecting the members and PV colleagues’ privacy.

 The information provided using the Membership Application form will be held on our website database for up to 30 days for processing.
 A copy will also be sent via email to one of our team for administration purposes.

 Once your Membership Application has been processed and approved your data will be deleted from our website and you will be invited register and make payment to set up your membership subscription.
 For this we only require your first name, last name and email address, initially in the case of subscription renewals we also require organisation, country and main area of expertise.
 This information will be held for the duration of your membership.

-Members can amend these details at anytime by selecting Change password and membership settings when logged in.
+Members can amend these details at anytime by selecting Change password and Update your Information when logged in.

 If we believe a data breach may have occurred, the breach will be reported to the Information Commissioners Office and all affected subjects who own the data without undue delay and not later than 72 hours after having become aware of it.

 A record of your Application details is kept at the ISoP Administration Office.